 So far, the tote bag upgrades have been mostly sewing related.
 I thought it would be fun to add some other craft techniques into the mix for variety, so today I’m going to show you how to make a photo transfer tote bag.
 I had so much fun with my half square triangle sketchbook cover that I decided to use magazine images to mimic the quilted triangle pattern.
 You can make a modern quilt design even if you are not a quilter!

 I’ll also show you how to do a quick upgrade to the straps with an old canvas belt, which will only require minimal sewing.
-The photo transfer tote bag looks great without a lining, since there is no stitching to hide on the inside of the bag.
+The photo transfer tote bag looks great without a lining since there is no stitching to hide on the inside of the bag.
 But if you would like, you can add a lining using my tote bag lining tutorial.

 This tutorial for transferring images will work with any photo, magazine image, or laser printed image.
-Just keep in mind that any image you choose will be backwards after transfer, so it’s best not to use images with words.
+Just keep in mind that any image you choose will be backward after transfer, so it’s best not to use images with words.
 The finished image will also be a little bit rough around the edges, giving the photo a worn, vintage look.
 You can use any image shape or size.
 I highly recommend practicing on some scraps first though.
 It took me 3 tries to get the right mix of gel medium, patience, and water for removal.
 You’ll have to wait overnight for the gel to dry, but it’s worth practicing to get it right!

 • canvas tote bag